thingplus/thingplus.github.io/_posts/en/posts/open-hardware/2015-08-02-en_raspberrypi_user_guide.md

 Plesase refer [Gateway Registration](/en/user-guide/registration.html#id-gateway)

 --------------------
+<div id='id-pi-troubleshooting'></div>
 ### Troubleshooting

 * When you can NOT find a new sensor and/or gateway from the`Sensor` page after you registered it:

  - It takes few minutes to register sensors and gateways, so please Refresh the Sensor page after 1~2 minutes.
  - If you still can NOT find them after few minutes, please Connect to your Raspberry Pi, and Try run below commands.

     ```
     @PC:$ ssh pi@<IP Address>